platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference/composable-image.md

   # Take a backup of the environment every day at 5:00 AM.
   snapshot:
     spec: 0 5 * * *
+    commands:
-    commands: |
+      start: |
         # Only run for the production environment, aka main branch
         if [ "$PLATFORM_ENVIRONMENT_TYPE" = "production" ]; then
             croncape symfony ...
         fi
 {{< /snippet >}}
 ```